 “The circus demands a killer work ethic, teaches you the importance of teamwork, and forces you to pay close attention to your audience,” Laura said.
 “I also learned to stay away from clowns.”

-Laura, who joined the ROI Communication team in 2015, has a long record of achievement.
+Laura, who began collaborating with the ROI Communication team in 2015, has a long record of achievement.
 As a producer and voiceover actor for Tech TV, she won two Emmys.
 Later, as Associate Creative Director for Beyond Interactive, she assembled and led teams that developed award-winning campaigns for diverse brands including Louis Vuitton, JetBlue, Nokia, Aleve, Cendant Hotels, 3M and Dow Corning.

 Throughout all this work, Laura has come to believe that “an image reinforced by words is the most powerful force in the universe.
 You have to pay attention to both, and ensure that they reinforce each other.
 Content is not separate from design.”